 This brand has also worked to successfully become a staple in vegan kitchens and is very useful all year round for those who need lunch on the go thanks to their diverse selection of deli slices which include smoked ham, bologna, and more.
 To find Tofurky in a store near you, see their store locator.

-If you enjoyed this round-up of plant-based meat alternatives, you might also like 7 Plant-Based Seafood Alternatives That You Need to Try.
+If you liked this round-up of plant-based meat alternatives, see also …

 . . . . . . . . .